Corvimae/pokemon-ranger/README.md

 `speedIV` (number)  - A static value for the HP IV.
 Unless you know the IV will always be set (for example, from a trade Pokémon), ignore this attribute.

 `nature` (string)  - A static value for the nature.
 Unless you know the nature will always be set (for example, from a trade Pokémon), ignore this attribute.

+`directInput` (boolean) - If true, the stat tracker will be replaced with a set of input fields that allow the runner to provide exact IVs.
+This mode is intended for manipped runs with varying stats, like FireRed/LeafGreen.

+`directInputNatures` (string) - A JSON-formatted array of natures.
+If `directInput` is true, a row of buttons will be shown with the specified natures, allowing the runner to quickly select a nature from the pre-specified list.
+If `directInputNatures` is not specified but `directInput` is true, a nature can still be chosen by clicking on the stat names (see Tips and Tricks).

 **Content**